Havelanche/Project-Fitbit-Group8/README.md

-# Fitbit Data Analysis Project
+# Fitbit Data Analytics & Dashboard Project

 ## Project Overview
 This project analyzes Fitbit data collected from 33 respondents in an Amazon survey (2016).
 The study involves statistical analysis, data visualization, and the development of a Streamlit dashboard to explore insights from the dataset.